Skip to main content

 Step 2: Systemize operations before growth stress-tests them.
 Dependency risk is strategic, not theoretical.
 Maintain dated records and a backup path so your workflow holds when one provider changes.

 Step 3: Run jurisdiction as a recurring review.
 This is how people end up feeling trapped later when they delay risk management.
-Keep your travel log, account list, and filing file current, then insert live rules only after checking them: [Add current residency standard after verification], [Add current FBAR trigger after verification], [Add current state filing form after verification], [Add current advisor contact after verification].
+Keep your travel log, account list, and filing file current, and verify the current residency standard, FBAR trigger, state filing form, and advisor contact from official or source records before using them.

 Implement in sequence: update proof and outreach, verify payment and contract records, then reconcile presence and account data against current rules you have verified.